twitocode/Tantalum/content/Notes/English/Rhetorical Devices.md

 aliases:
 ---
 Metaphor
-- I am big
+- The snake fl
-- I’m as vast ocean
+- The snake slivered through the valley